stlab/libraries/tips/stop-using-out-arguments.md

 }
 ```

+This version of the code is better in every way:

+1. ***Error Free:*** Because the caller does not have to pass in objects to receive the values, there are no preconditions required.

+2. ***Efficient:*** There is a mistaken assumption that this piece of code is less efficient, introducing unnecessary copies.
+However, that has not been true for a very long time.

-In the first case, we avoid an unnecessary copy, if the client is only reading from the value, they don't need an additional copy.
+  In the first case, we avoid an unnecessary copy: if the client is only reading from the value, no copy takes place.
+(If they do need a copy, then the code is no worse than it was before.)

   In the second example, the compiler will use Return Value Optimization, which works because the result of a function is actually in the caller scope.
+The third example uses Named Return Value Optimization (NRVO), which is a specific sub-case of RVO.
 So in both cases the string is constructed in place and no copy occurs.

-RVO has been implemented in optimized builds for every compiler I've tested for over a decade and it will be required with C++17 so a compliant compiler must perform the optimization always.
-And as of C++11, returning from a function is defined as a _move_ operation, so even if the copy isn't elided, so long as the type has a move constructor, no copy occurs.
-This code also avoid the ambiguity as to if the argument is in/out, both for the implementor and the caller.
+  RVO has been implemented in optimized builds for every compiler I've tested for over a decade.
+It will be required with C++17, so a compliant compiler must perform the optimization always.
+As of C++11, returning from a function is defined as a `move` operation, so even if the copy isn't elided, so long as the type has a move constructor, no copy occurs.

+3. ***Unambiguous:*** This code also avoid the ambiguity as to if the argument is in/out, both for the implementor and the caller.
+What is getting modified is clear, and we are constructing only one object.

+4. ***Terse:*** The code is clearly more compact than its predecessor.

-Just knowing this we can clean up our original example:
+Applying what we have just learned, we can clean up our original example:

 ```cpp
 string x = obj.get();
 my_class y(x);
 ```

-And we can even write the code without the temporary and it will be no-worse than the original code for performance:
+We can even write the code without the temporary, and it will be no less performant:

 ```cpp
 my_class y(obj.get());
 ```

+## Improving the In Argument

-But we aren't looking for "no-worse" we want better.
+But we aren't looking for "no-worse" - we want better.
 So let's look at `my_class::my_class()`.
 The `in` argument is what is known as a _sink_ argument.
-A sink argument is any argument that is stored by, or returned from, the function.
+A sink argument is one that is stored by, or returned from, the function.
 Constructors are a common source of sink arguments as the argument is often used to initialize a member.
 Consider a very common implementation form:

 ```cpp
 my_class::my_class(const string& in) : _member(in) { }